 I’m proud of you.

 RELATED: Looking for more books that celebrate the ones we love?
 Check out these incredible children’s books about family!

 Is That Your Dad?, illustrated by Carles Ballesteros: Is that your Dad, Froggy?
 In this fabulous little board book that makes a perfect present for dad from your littlest kids, children watch with glee as the pages change faces with every turn.
 So much fun!
 A cute refrain, vibrant pictures, and brilliant page turns make this one a winner!
 Support independent bookstores and get the book on Bookshop.org right here!

-My Daddy Rules the World: Poems About Fathers, by Hope Anita Smith: If you like poetry, you will LOVE this gorgeous book!
+My Daddy Rules the World: Poems About Fathers, by Hope Anita Smith: If you like poetry books for kids, you will LOVE this gorgeous collection!
 At once tender, funny and powerful, this poetry collection is a sentimental celebration of fathers by a Coretta Scott King honor winning poet.
 Told from a child’s perspective, this collection celebrates the heartwarming, everyday moments that fill our lives with magic and meaning, from guitar playing to wrestling matches to snuggling together in bed.
 I just love it.
 Support independent bookstores and get the book on Bookshop.org right here!

 Papa Brings Me the World, by Jenny Sue Kostecki-Shaw: Lulu’s Papa is an explorer!
 He navigates the world, and his adventures take him from mountains to oceans, from Zimbabwe to China.
 But Lulu’s favorite thing about Papa is when he gets home, and the stories and treasures he brings with him.
 We absolutely love the way this beautiful story highlights cultures from around the world, and the way it helps families celebrate and learn right in their homes.
 A new favorite!
 Support independent bookstores and get the book on Bookshop.org right here!